-Part 1: Provide Operable Windows

-- a.
-Project meets one of the below: - 1.
-At least 75% of regularly occupied spaces have operable windows that provide access to outdoor air. - 2.
-The openable window area is equivalent to at least 4% of the net occupiable floor area of that space or floor plate.
+Part 1: Provide Operable Windows All Spaces: The following requirements are met: a.
+Project meets one of the below: 1.
+At least 75% of regularly occupied spaces have operable windows that provide access to outdoor air.
+2. The openable window area is equivalent to at least 4% of the net occupiable floor area of that space or floor plate. b.

-b.
 Project does not use radiant cooling systems if situated in climates with an annual relative humidity above 70%.

-Part 2: Manage Window Use

-Outdoor air measurement

-a.
-Outdoor levels of ozone, $PM{2.5}$ or PM{10} , and temperature are monitored at intervals of at least once per hour based on a data-gathering station located within 4 km [2.5 mi] of the building.
+Part 2: Manage Window Use All Spaces: Outdoor air measurement The following requirements are met: a.
+Outdoor levels of ozone, $PM{2.5}$ or PM{10} , and temperature are monitored at intervals of at least once per hour based on a data-gathering station located within 4 km [2.5 mi] of the building. b.

-b.
 Data collected are made available to building occupants.

-Window operation

-Indicator lights at windows and/or online notifications signal to regular building occupants when outdoor air allows for open windows based on when the following thresholds are met:

-- a. $PM{2.5}$ less than 15 μ g/m3.
+Window operation Indicator lights at windows and/or online notifications signal to regular building occupants when outdoor air allows for open windows based on when the following thresholds are met: a.
+Ozone less than 51 ppb. b. $PM{2.5}$ less than 15 μ g/m3.

-- b.
-PM{10} less than 50 μ g/m3.

-- c.
-Dry-bulb temperature within 8 °C [15 °F] of indoor air temperature setpoint.

-- d.
-Ozone less than 51 ppb.